 Our advice would be to travel with a lightweight wind breaker and dress in layers, a fleecy jacket always will come in handy, as will a light scarf or bandana for the windy walk along the coast.
 Rain showers often only last a couple of minutes, sometimes hours though.
 But be warned that there are some rainy and cold days especially when the cold North-Westerly winds blow which can feel quite 'freezing'.
 Remember also, that a warm sweater and warm pyjamas will come in handy, as the houses here get cold in winter.
 There are no central heating systems like you would have overseas.
 Most of the guest houses and bigger hotels, however, have combined air-con/heating systems.
 In newer/luxury accommodation, you might even find under-floor heating, but many houses still rely on gas or electric heaters put into your rooms during the colder season.
 So be prepared to stay warm indoors in Cape Town in winter.
 And pretty much all house here have a cosy fire-place to keep warm in the evenings.

 Most of Cape Town’s attractions are great to visit in winter too and this includes not only the many excellent museums and galleries, but also the National Botanical Gardens.
 Kirstenbosch Gardens in winter?
 Yes, as the rain allows for new growth, there are usually stunning flower displays to be admired.
 So make sure to include this in your itinerary.
 Table Mountain is worth a visit during the winter month too.
-Check the Table Mountain weather forecast here and if the Cableway is open up the mountain you should ride.
+Check the Table Mountain weather forecast here and check with the Table Mountain website if the Cableway is open up the mountain you should ride.
 Remember, that the weather might change quickly you should take a chance when there is blue sky as the winter light is so clear you can soak in stunning views over Cape Town and the surrounding region for miles and miles.
 The V&A Waterfront, of course, offers all kinds of attractions, from award-winning exhibitions, such as at the Chavonnes Museum to free entertainment indoors and outdoors, as well as gastronomic delights and shopping galore.